SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP: Data

-\spt~was observed in 2009 with the Australia Telescope Compact Array \citep[ATCA;][]{fbw92} with the Compact Array Broadband Back-end \citep[CABB;][]{cabb} for project C1563 (PI Walsh).
+\spt~was observed in 2009 with the ATCA using the Compact Array Broadband Back-end \citep[CABB;][]{cabb} for project C1563 (PI Walsh).
 The 4-cm band observations have dual instantaneous frequency measurements centered at 5.5 and 9~GHz with 2.049~GHz bandwidth.
 The cluster was observed for $\sim 42$~minutes in the H75 configuration (maximum baseline 4408~m; minimum baseline 31~m).
 The H75 configuration has a significant gap between the sixth antenna and the more compact core formed by the remaining antennas which results in a sampling function/point-spread function that can become difficult to accurately deconvolve when imaging \footnote{For antenna 6 to be useful in this configuration, additional observations in other ATCA configurations should be used.}.
 Additionally, because of the shorter observing time the baselines formed with the sixth antenna are significantly elongated in $u$--$v$ space.
-We remove antenna 6 prior to imaging for this reason.
+We remove antenna 6 prior to \CORRS{self-calibration and} imaging for this reason.
 The observation was performed in ``$u$--$v$ cuts'' mode to maximise $u$--$v$ coverage (see Fig. \ref{fig:uv} for a $u$--$v$ coverage plot with comparison to the ASKAP $u$--$v$ coverage).
 Observation details are presented in Table \ref{tab:obs}.
 Processing for these data utilise the \verb|miriad| software suite \citep{stw95} as well as \texttt{WSClean} and \texttt{CASA} for imaging and self-calibration.
-For initial bandpass and gain calibration, we follow the procedure of \citet{Duchesne2019} for the 4-cm data, using PKS~B1934$-$638 as the bandpass and absolute flux calibrator and PKS~1941$-$554 for phase calibration. \verb|WSClean| is used to generate model visibilities which are then used by the \verb|CASA| task \verb|gaincal| to perform phase-only self-calibration over three iterations, reducing the solution interval in each iteration.
+For initial bandpass and gain calibration, we follow the procedure of \citet{Duchesne2019} for the 4-cm data, using PKS~B1934$-$638 as the bandpass and absolute flux calibrator and PKS~1941$-$554 for phase calibration. \verb|WSClean| is used to generate model visibilities which are then used by the \verb|CASA| task \verb|gaincal| to perform phase-only self-calibration over three iterations, \CORRS{with solution intervals of 300, 120, and 60~s}.
 We only consider Stokes \textit{I} for this analysis as the resolution of the H75 configuration without antenna 6 is too poor for resolved polarimetry and the observation length prohibits good parallactic angle coverage.
-While radio relics are rarely detected above 4~GHz (except in the particularly bright cases e.g. \citealt{srm+01,Loi2017}), initial imaging revealed residual emission in the vicinity of the relic sources.
-To determine the nature of this emission, we subtract the compact components from the compact H75 data by imaging with a CLEAN threshold set higher than the residual emission, then subtract the CLEAN components of these bright, compact sources (sources A and B in Fig. \ref{fig:rgb}).
-To maximise sensitivity here we image the full 2-GHz band.
-The resultant source-subtracted 5.5-GHz image is shown in Fig. \ref{fig:radio} overlaid on the ASKAP data.
-Note that 5.5-GHz emission is seen from source F (denoted in Fig. \ref{fig:rgb}) and some low-level residual emission remains from other cluster sources.
-Additional non--source-subtracted images were made at 5.5- and 9-GHz to measure the SEDs of sources A and B.
+While radio relics are rarely detected above 4~GHz (except in the particularly bright cases e.g. \citealt{srm+01,Loi2017}), initial imaging \CORRS{at a `Briggs' robust 0.0 weighting (Fig. \ref{fig:radio:fullres})} revealed residual emission in the vicinity of the relic sources. \CORRStwo{To determine the nature of this emission, we subtracted the compact components.
+This is done by imaging the data with a uniform weighting, creating a CLEAN mask that targets only the brightest sources (A, B, and D in Fig.~\ref{fig:radio:fullres}), and CLEANing down to $1\sigma_\mathrm{rms}$ within this mask.
+The CLEAN model components of these bright, compact sources are subtracted, revealing residual diffuse emission.
+The remaining discrete sources shown in Fig.~\ref{fig:radio:fullres} are not subtracted at this stage.
+This process results in some over-subtraction of the diffuse emission at the location of source B, though this over-subtraction will be minimal due to the lack of evidence of the diffuse emission in the uniform image.
+Within the full-width at half maximum (FWHM) of the primary beam no additional residuals are seen in the source-subtracted image to suggest further contamination from poor subtraction except at the location of source F (see Fig.~\ref{fig:radio:lowres}).} To maximise sensitivity here we image the full 2-GHz band with a \CORRS{natural weighting}.
+The resultant source-subtracted 5.5-GHz image is shown in Fig. \ref{fig:radio:lowres} overlaid on the ASKAP data.
+Note that 5.5-GHz emission is seen from source F (denoted in Fig. \ref{fig:rgb}) and some low-level residual emission remains from other cluster sources. \CORRS{Additionally, the subtraction of source B is not perfect.} Additional \CORRS{uniformly weighted}, non--source-subtracted images were made at 5.5- and 9-GHz to measure the SEDs of sources A and B.